- American Rivers

 Each spring RHA organizes clean up programs to protect water quality and promote public stewardship of local streams and rivers.

-In Hunterdon County, the cleanup included sites in Califon, Clinton Township, the Town of Clinton, Delaware Township, Glen Gardner, Flemington, High Bridge, Kingwood, Lebanon Township, Raritan Township, Readington, Tewksbury and Union Township.
+In Hunterdon County, the cleanup included sites in Alexandria, Bethlehem, Califon, Clinton Township, the Town of Clinton, Delaware Township, Frenchtown, Glen Gardner, Flemington, High Bridge, Kingwood, Lebanon Township, Raritan Township, Readington, Tewksbury and Union Township.

 In Somerset County, volunteers cleaned up sites in Bedminster, Bernardsville, Branchburg, Bridgewater, Far Hills, Franklin Township, Hillsborough and Peapack-Gladstone.

-In Morris County, the cleanup effort included sites in Chester Township, Mendham Borough, Mendham Township, Mine Hill, Mount Olive, Randolph, Roxbury and Washington Township.
+In Morris County, the cleanup effort included sites in Chester Borough, Chester Township, Mendham Borough, Mendham Township, Mine Hill, Mount Olive, Randolph, Roxbury and Washington Township.

-In addition to Raritan Headwaters, 2016 event sponsors included American Rivers, Alexandria Township, Bedminster Township, Bernardsville Borough, Bethlehem Township, Bridgewater Township, Califon Borough, Chester Township, Crown Trophy of Flemington, Delaware Township, Far Hills Borough, Flemington Borough, Glen Gardner Borough, High Bridge Borough, Hot Rods Hot Dogs, Hunterdon County Utilities Authority, Lebanon Township, Mendham Borough, Mendham Township, Morris County Clean Communities, Mount Olive Township, Peapack-Gladstone Borough, Ramsey Outdoor, Randolph Township, Raritan Township, Raritan Valley Disposal, Readington Township, Roxbury Township, ShopRites of Hunterdon County, Inc., Somerset County Solid Waste Management, Special T’s, Tewksbury Township, Town of Clinton and Union Township.
+In addition to Raritan Headwaters, 2017 event sponsors included the Royal Bank of Canada, A.M.
+Best, Alexandria Township, American Rivers, Beacon Trust, Bedminster Township, Bernardsville Borough, Bethlehem Township, Branchburg Township, Bridgewater Township, Califon Borough, Chester Township, Chubb, College Hunks Hauling Junk – Central NJ, Crown Trophy of Flemington, Delaware Township, Far Hills Borough, Flemington Borough, Glen Gardner Borough, High Bridge Borough, Hot Rods Hot Dogs, Hunterdon County Utilities Authority, Investors Bank, Lebanon Township, Mendham Borough, Mendham Township, Morris County Clean Communities, Mount Olive Township, Peapack-Gladstone Borough, PSEG, Ramsey Outdoor, Randolph Township, Raritan Township, Raritan Valley Disposal, Readington Township, Roxbury Township, ShopRites of Hunterdon County, Inc., Somerset County Solid Waste Management, Special T’s, Tewksbury Township, Town of Clinton, Union Township, and Wakefern Food Corporation.

-To let us know about a stream site that needs attention, please contact RHA’s Watershed Ambassador at 908-234-1852, ext.
-323 or email.
+To let us know about a stream site that needs attention, please fill out the Potential Stream Cleanup Site Form.

 Our clean up programs began in 1991.
 They have been successful thanks to the volunteers who coordinate clean up efforts at various sites across the region, the volunteers who venture out along and into the streams to remove debris, the municipalities and businesses who provide financial and in-kind support for the supplies we need each year and the local media who help us recruit volunteers.